Check Before You Burn Program

 As part of the Healthy Hearths™ initiative, the South Coast Air Quality

-Management District (AQMD) is asking residents to participate in its "Check
+Management District (SCAQMD) is asking residents to participate in its "Check

 Before You Burn" program to help improve wintertime air quality by not burning